- Please avoid groomed ski trails except for crossing them or in emergencies.

 This Year’s Trails

-We now have approximately 16 km of snow shoe trails, most of which can be linked in loops of various lengths.
-Our newest longer loop is a combination of our old Bail Out, (south of Ermine Frolic) and the new Bail Out (north of Ermine Frolic)
+We now have approximately 16 km of snowshoe trails, most of which can be linked in loops of various lengths.

-There are 2 entrances to the snow shoe trails from the Chalet area.
+There are 3 entrances to the snowshoe trails from the Chalet area.
 On the left of the start area, across the road from the Chalet, Bilbos Bog Trail climbs to Bilbo’s Bog Loop Trail, which is beautiful in winter, but not usable in summer.
+Our newest entrance is from the access to the Canine Trail from the Parking Lot.
+(A small donation box is also located there along with the sign in sheets).
+This section fo Lucy crosses the ski track and joins left Stumpy or right to Bilbos Bog Trail.

 Easy Peasy starts on the right, 25 meters after starting up Bilbos Bog Trail.
 It is a connector that links to several trails west of our Main Road.

-Moose Trail starts at the North end of the start area.
+Moose Trail starts at the North right end of the start area.
 Winds to the South Hub, splitting into Moose or Lost in the Woods for its last half.

 Mom’s Loop links Mom’s Trail and The Interpretive Trail to Moose.
-Recently developed and still being refined, this is a challenging 2 – 3 hour loop of about 5 k starting at the Chalet.
+Still being refined, this is a challenging 2 – 3 hour loop of about 5 k starting at the Chalet.
 There are long climbs in both directions, but some great views when the clouds and fog back off.
+The easiest climb is clockwise via the Interpretive Trail.

 Gullan’s Gully: Especially early in the season, be cautious about possible shallow water.
 Gullan’s may be accessed from either either Bail Out or Bilbo’s Bog Trail and ends at the South Hub.

 Coffey’s Climb, our most challenging snowshoe trail, starts at the South Hub.
 It is approx. 5 km long and 2-3 hours from the Chalet to Cec’s Cabin depending on snow conditions and fitness.
 Plan on a full day.
 This is back country snowshoeing.